 Tissues and organs that need DHEA, like the ovaries or the brain, take up DHEA-S from the blood and converts it back into DHEA to use as needed.

-Why doctors track DHEA-S levels of patients on DHEA
+Why doctors track DHEA-S levels of women on DHEA

 If you have any questions about DHEA vs. DHEA-S, please do reach out.
 We are with you.